 Method 1: Physical count (most accurate)

-- Count all products per category
+- Count all products by category

-- Note the quantities
+- Record exact quantities

-- Multiply by the last purchase price
+- Multiply by most recent purchase price

 Method 2: Sample count